Skip to Content

 A student is granted a ‘fail/not competent’ result when they have attempted all assessment tasks for the unit and have been assessed as ‘not satisfactory’ in one or more tasks, following resubmission attempts.

-Determination of competency must be undertaken by CIT's qualified educators and must not be outsourced to a third party.
+The determination of competency must be completed by an appropriately qualified CIT educator and cannot be outsourced to a third party.

 Educators must declare any conflicts of interest to the Head of Department, who will organise an alternative process of assessment for the affected student.